-I stopped riding.
+I stop riding.
 “You don’t get it.
 I need you more than ever.”

-That night, as we sat doing a little homework for once, Mom walked into the room.
+That night, as we sit doing a little homework for once, Mom walks into the room.

-“Hi, Mom,” we both said.
-It threw her off her guard.
+“Hi, Mom,” we both say.
+It throws her off her guard.

-Turning to me, “Dad said you don’t want to leave Miami.”
+Turning to me, “Dad says you don’t want to leave Miami.”

 “I’m so glad we’re talking about it.
-You had never said you wanted to leave.”
+You never said you want to leave.”

-“You both promised my life wouldn’t change, and then Dad tells me I have to move.
+“You both promised my life wouldn’t change.
+Then Dad tells me I have to move.
 I just want to stay here.”

 “We should have talked with you about it.
-I didn’t know what to do about you.”
+I don’t know what to do about you.”

-She was locked in her little world.
-I felt like attacking her defenses but knew I shouldn’t.
+She is locked in her little world.
+I feel like attacking her defenses but know I shouldn’t.

-“If you need to talk, I’m here,” she concluded.
+“If you need to talk, I’m here,” she concludes.

-I got up and hugged her, but it made her uncomfortable.
-After she left, Scott scooted over and leaned into me while we continued to study.
-My concentration was shot.
-After a bit, I got up and sat in my window.
-Scott followed me, too attentively.
+I get up and hug her, which makes her uncomfortable.
+After she leaves, Scott scoots over and leans into me while we continue to study.
+My concentration is shot.
+After a bit, I get up and sit in my window.
+Scott follows me, too attentively.

 I described running down to ‘rescue’ Pete.
-It seemed to inspire Scott.
+It seems to inspire Scott.

 “Let’s do something.
 We can surprise Lydia.”

-We rode to her house, throwing rocks at her window, to get her to let us climb in.
+We ride to her house, throwing rocks at her window on the first floor, to get her to let us climb in.